hop-protocol/hop-galaxy-op-subgraphs/README.md

 > The hop subgraph for Galaxy campaign on optimism that calculates how long an account has LP'd for in terms of token days

-Note: subgraph will be redeployed on Sep 20 17:00 UTC

 ## Development

 ```sh